msjaiswal/book-notes/Pragmatic Programmer.markdown

 - Estimate to avoid surprises.

 ### Debugging
 - Before debugging, set the right mindset.
-Turn off defences for ego, pressure and relax.
+Turn off your ego.
+Relax; to bug is human.
 Don’t panic.
 - Make it reproducible.
-- Rubber ducking Explain it to someone.
+- Rubber Ducking: Explain it to someone.
 - Binary Search :P

 ### Design By Contract